AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

 the fields necessary to find the appropriate source record, the table setting uses the `initFrom` property to specify that a given field is being initialized from the other table.
-[TODO: Check the next 2 statements!]
-If the local field name is the same as the associated field name in the extrnal table, or if the field is one of those specified in the `initTableRef` specification for searching purposes, then the `initFrom` property is sufficient.
+[TODO: Check the 2nd half of the next statement!]
+If the local field name is the same as the associated field name in the external table, or if the field is one of those specified in the `initTableRef` specification for searching purposes, then the `initFrom` property is sufficient.
 If the field is a new one, then the additional `initFromField` property specifies the name of the field in the external table from which to initialize this field.
 The example below illustrates the initialization of fields both with and without an `initFromField` property.

         field.modCode.label = "Code"
         field.modCode.initFrom = "Modules"